techwriterjoe/introduction-airtable-api/README.md

 The above request and response retrieve a list of records.
 Part of that JSON reponse updates the homepage of the sample website.
 The website also needs each list entry on the homepage to link to additional information about the artist.
 A different request supplies individual record information without the larger list.

-##Creating the Artists' Details Pages with a New Request
+##Creating an Artists' Details Page with a New Example Request
+The example website's homepage used a request designed to respond with a list of multiple records.
+However, for an individual artist's detail page, a request only needs a single record from the Airtable database.
+The artist's detail page request is smaller and easier than the previous example.
+Return to [Hurl.it](https://www.hurl.it/) and fill in the web form with the

 ![alt text](https://github.com/techwriterjoe/introduction-airtable-api/blob/master/artist-link-outline.png "Example website bio page")